-Local dining options near Los Sueños include The Pelican and Juanitas, right in front of the beach in Herradura.
-Those are a little pricier than sodas but usually a lot less than the restaurants at the Marina or at the hotel.
+Local dining options near Los Sueños include Cardumen, The Pelican and Juanitas (the last two are located right in front of the beach in Herradura).
+Those are a little pricier than sodas but usually a lot less than the restaurants at Los Sueños.

 The Los Sueños Marina Village features a sushi place (Bamboo), an italian place (Lanterna), a sports bar (The Hook Up) and a coffee shop (Dolce Vita).
 All of them fancier (and pricier) than the local alternatives but all very popular and convenient in location if you are staying in the same property.

 If you are in Los Sueños and want to venture out to Jaco a taxi can charge around $25-$30 each way for up to 4 people.